Patrick Mahomes Reveals His Father Suggested He Quit Playing Football Following a Less-Than-Stellar Experience at the University of Texas

 Mahomes has already had a stellar NFL career

-After forgoing his senior season with the Red Raiders to enter the 2017 NFL draft, Mahomes was taken with the 10th overall pick by the Chiefs and has turned the franchise into an absolute juggernaut in just four short years.
-As mentioned, the 25-year-old has already been selected to the Pro Bowl on three occasions and has twice been named an All-Pro (one First Team, one Second Team).
+After forgoing his senior season with the Red Raiders to enter the 2017 NFL Draft, Mahomes was taken with the 10th overall pick by the Chiefs and has turned the franchise into an absolute juggernaut.
+As mentioned, he has already been selected to the Pro Bowl on four occasions and has twice been named an All-Pro (one First Team, one Second Team).

 He was named the NFL MVP in 2018, just his second season in the league, and led the Chiefs to their first Super Bowl victory in 50 years following the 2019 season, also winning Super Bowl MVP in the victory over the San Francisco 49ers.
 In July 2020, Mahomes signed a 10-year extension that could pay him north of $500 million and then went out and led the Chiefs back to the Super Bowl, where they lost to Tom Brady and the Tampa Bay Buccaneers.

-One has to think more MVPs and more Super Bowl rings are in the cards for Mahomes as his career progresses, and it truly is strange to think he almost gave the game up.
+One has to think more MVPs and Super Bowl rings are in the cards for Mahomes as his career progresses.
+It’s truly strange to think he almost gave the game up.

 Stats courtesy of Sports Reference